snerpton/textbox-multiple-character-limited/README.md

 - Install Node JS and Karma (see above) - done
 - Build demo datatype - done
-- Get a test or two running to show Node/Karma/Jasmine running, perhaps testing true === true � done (see Test 1 and Test 2)
+- Get a test or two running to show Node/Karma/Jasmine running, perhaps testing true === true - one (see Test 1 and Test 2)
 - Build some proper tests - currently stuck!